Explained: Where - and why - NZ must keep masks on

 In general, Rindelaub said it was a good idea to wear a mask in any public indoor space, mandated or not.

-As the pandemic's ground on and more of us have been infected, however, more Kiwis have clearly cooled to wearing masks.
+As the pandemic's ground on and more of us have been infected, however, more Kiwis have clearly cooled to the measure.

-As one Aucklander told a Herald street poll: "It's time, everyone's over it, cases are down ...
+One Aucklander told a Herald street poll: "Everyone's over it, cases are down ...
 I think everyone's just had enough, it's time to move on."

 Researchers and pollsters have tracked our changing sentiment toward masking over time.